sanjaymummana/Parkinson-s-Disease-Detection-PROJECT/README.md

 Follow the below steps to complete the project:
 1)Importing the Dependencies
 2)Data Collection & Analysis
-# loading the data from csv file to a Pandas DataFrame
+a) loading the data from csv file to a Pandas DataFrame
-# checking for missing values in each column
+b) checking for missing values in each column
-# grouping the data bas3ed on the target variable
+c) grouping the data bas3ed on the target variable
 3)Data Pre-Processing
 4)Separating the features & Target
 5)Splitting the data to training data & Test data